uviclibraries/genai-notebooklm/2-nblm-summarization.md

 5. Check that the text is legible (no garbled OCR).
 If a document is mostly images without selectable text, upload a text-based or OCR’d version if possible.

 > **Pro tip:**
 > Mix formats in one notebook (PDF + webpage + slides).
-Later, you can ask NotebookLM to summarize or compare across formats as long as the sources are text-readable.
+Later, you can ask Google Notebook to summarize or compare across formats as long as the sources are text-readable.

 {: .step}